Sam Hughes: From Salisbury Plain to Flanders Fields

 Hughes was ecstatic at the news that the Canadians had won their first battle, which in his own mind validated everything he had done as defence minister.
 At the same time, Hughes attacked Alderson for the losses at Ypres, claiming that a Canadian general would have done a better job and was furious when he learned that Alderson wanted to replace the Ross rifles with Lee-Enfield rifles.
 In a telegram to Max Aitken, the Canadian millionaire living in London whom Hughes had appointed as his representative in Britain, Hughes wrote: "It is the general opinion that scores of our officers can teach the British officers for many moons to come."
 In September 1915, the Second Contingent arrived on the Western Front in the form of the 2nd Canadian Division, and the Canadian Corps was created.
 Alderson was appointed the corps commander, while for first time, Canadians were given divisional command with Arthur Currie of Victoria taking command of the 1st Division and Richard Turner of Quebec City taking command of the 2nd Division.
 Hughes himself had wanted to take command of the Canadian Corps, but Borden had prevented this.
-In May 1915, Hughes first learned that Currie had embezzled some $10,000 dollars from his militia regiment in Victoria in June 1914 and the police were recommending criminal charges be brought against him.
+In May 1915, Hughes first learned that Currie had embezzled some $10,000 from his militia regiment in Victoria in June 1914 and the police were recommending criminal charges be brought against him.
 One of Hughes's agents, Harold Daly, wrote after the war he had been ordered by the Defence Minister "to assure General Currie that his personal interests were being looked after and he was on no account to worry."
 In the spring of 1915, the Second Contingent had been raised and departed for training in England.